mlerma54/RSIGradCAM/README.md

 - RSI_Grad_CAM_PyTorch_w_ResNet50.ipynb - implementation of RSI-Grad-CAM in PyTorch for use on a ResNet50 classifier network

-- RSI_Grad_CAM_w_path_selection_PyTorch_w_ResNet50.ipynb - implementation of RSI-Grad-CAM with integration path selection in PyTorch for use on a ResNet50 classifier network
+- RSI_Grad_CAM_w_path_selection_PyTorch_w_ResNet50.ipynb - implementation of RSI-Grad-CAM with integration path selection in PyTorch for use on a ResNet50 classifier network.
+Integration path selection allows e.g. to integrate in the latent space of a VAE rather than using a plain linear interpolation of images from a baseline.

 - imagenet_classes.txt - list of Imagenet classes